miquel-vv/football_data_api/README.md

 simply offers an interface and returns the response in a dictionary format.

 ## 2. How to install it.
+This program can be installed through pypi using pip:

+       pip install football_data_api

+Before you can use it however you need to register and get an api-key on [football-data.org](https://www.football-data.org/client/register).
+After you got the key you need to set it as an environment variable with key: FOOTBALL_DATA_API.

+Once that is done you are ready to go!

 ## 3. How to use it.
 #### 3.1 Starting